 There is a tiny kernel of truth at the bottom of this; that is, as rational men understand things, there is one principal way in which an otherwise acceptable-seeming house (i.e. not missing a roof, or unheated in the winter) can indeed retard the performance of a resident child: lead poisoning.
 The most serious source is deteriorated lead paint; small children can ingest the dust and flakes, which elevates lead levels in their blood and poisons their brains.
 There are other minor sources of lead around the home as well — old pipes and bad drinking water; contaminated gardens soils — but paint is the main one.

-So after all this blaming of poor housing stock, it seems, once the facts are in, that merely being poor and living in a run-down house (ever see a cheap house in Cleveland?) will not stunt a child’s development.
+It seems, once the facts are in, that merely being poor and living in an inexpensive run-down house (ever see a cheap house in Cleveland?) will not stunt a child’s development.
 So what will?
-When you look closely, you realize it’s not the characteristics of the house per se, but the characteristics of the parents: tendencies to tax delinquency, foreclosure and child abuse.
+When you look closely, you realize it’s not the characteristics of an overly humble house per se, but the characteristics — the behaviors — of the parents: tendencies to tax delinquency, foreclosure and child abuse.

 What is really the most probable mechanism of causation?
-It is an old, cheap, worn-out house possessed by evil demon spirits which causes erratic parental behavior and backwards child development?
-Or is it erratic and irresponsible parents who cause a house to be poorly maintained, to go delinquent on its taxes, and to enter foreclosure, who, in their spare time, pass their genes and habits on to their children who develop cognitive and behavioral problems of their own?
-Would your answer change if I reminded you that intelligence is mostly heritable and mental illness can be tied to genetic markers?
+Option 1 is to suppose that an old, cheap, worn-out house possessed by evil demon spirits somehow causes erratic parental behavior and backwards child development.
+Option 2 is to suppose that erratic and irresponsible parents cause a house to be poorly maintained, to go delinquent on its taxes, and to enter foreclosure also, in their spare time, pass their faulty genes and bad habits on to their children, who go on develop cognitive and behavioral problems of their own.
+Does A cause B?
+Or does C cause both A and B?
+Does correlation prove causation?
+And would your answer change if I reminded you that intelligence is mostly heritable and mental illness can be tied to genetic markers?

 The fault, dear Brutus, is not in our stars, but in ourselves: While a rational regard for the power of outside forces is important, so too is a rational regard for the power of human nature.
 Guns don’t kill people; it’s the finger that pulls the trigger.
 Yet having more guns in circulation increases the odds of the wrong finger pulling a trigger.
 Having more bad people in circulation increases those odds as well.
 Having more armed good people in circulation increases the odds the right finger will pull a trigger, ending a nascent attack.
 Perhaps it is possible to keep the wrong fingers away from triggers, while minimally inconveniencing the rest of us?
 I leave this as an exercise for the reader.